A feature film by Dorka Vermes

 Juli’s family house

 Spacious yet barren, expensive but tasteless.
-Greenish floor tiles, a fluffy carpet before a black leather sofa, an LED-lit liquor cabinet, certificates and photos of medal-winning chihuahuas on the walls.
+Greenish floor tiles, a fluffy carpet before a black leather sofa, an LED-lit liquor cabinet, certificates and photos of medal-winning chihuahuas on every wall.
+A life she pays for with the cage she sleeps in.

 10